 The list of "Canada top 10" largest islands (world rank in brackets) includes Baffin Island (5), Victoria Island (8), Ellesmere Island (10), Newfoundland (16), Banks Island (24), Devon Island (27), Axel Heiberg Island (32), Melville Island (33), Southampton Island (34) and Prince of Wales Island (40).
 All of them (excepting Newfoundland - in Newfoundland-Labrador) are located in the Nunavut- Northwest Territories of Arctic Canada.

 Cruise ships visiting Devon Island usually dock at Dundas Harbour - port (an abandoned settlement) located at the eastern shore of the same-named harbour waterway.

 Next map shows the names of the Island's bays and inlets, along with all neigbouring isles.

 Port Devon Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Devon Island, Nunavut, Arctic Canada.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Devon Island, Dundas Harbour, Nunavut Canada.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.